-The Humboldt University’s scientific collections played a key role in the opening exhibition “After Nature” at the Humboldt Forum.
-In addition to the presentation in the exhibition rooms, the collections were digitized.
-A total of around 75,000 object units were described and digitized between 2021 and 2023.
+HU Berlin’s scientific collections played a key role in the Humboldt Forum’s opening exhibition “After Nature.”
+In addition to being presented in the exhibition rooms, the collections were also digitized.
+A total of around 75,000 objects were described and digitized between 2021 and 2023.

-They are published on the portal https://sammlungen-digital.hu-berlin.de/.
+They have been made available online on HU Berlin’s Sammlungen digital portal.
 A selection of the collections is presented on the Humboldt Forum’s “Collections Online” website.

 The selected university collections belong to various disciplines ranging from physics, geology and ethnology to rehabilitation science, philology, archaeology and cultural studies.
 A wide variety of sources such as maps, archive and estate materials, books, crystallographic models and various image and photo collections have been processed.